 A single EMG muscle potential site used for proportional or digital actuation of two opposing functions of an electric powered component with a dual control myoelectric control processor.

-Some wheelchair users still prefer or require a standard wheelchair, which is characterized by a cross-brace frame, built-in or removable arm rests, swing-away footrests, a mid – to high-level back, and push handles to allow non-occupants to propel the chair.
+One of the most commonly used wheelchairs, characterized by a cross-brace frame, built-in or removable arm rests, swing-away footrests, a mid – to high-level back, and handles to allow non-occupants to push the chair forward.

-Commonly known as clubfoot.
-In this disorder the foot has a small, elevated heel; a broad twisted forefoot; and a curved outer border.
+Commonly known as clubfoot, this disorder of the foot is characterized bya small, elevated heel; a broad twisted forefoot; and a curved outer border.

 Thoracic/Lumbosacral Orthosis (TLSO)

-Multiple bowden cable and housing systems used for actuation of more than one component or control action.
+Multiple bowden cable and housing systems used to activate more than one component or control action.

 Two Site – Five Function Myoelectric Control

-he use of dual EMG muscle potential sites used for proportional or digital actuation of five functions of two electric powered hand, elbow and/or wrist components with a multi-functional control multiplex myoelectric processor.
+The use of two EMG muscle potential sites used for proportional or digital actuation of five functions of two electric powered hand, elbow and/or wrist components with a multi-functional control multiplex myoelectric processor.
 One of the five functions is used for mode switching between the two components being controlled.